 When I did the heat coloring back then, I always had the steel flat on a soapstone and steel table and they looked awesome, particularly on overcast days.

-I’m not sure how many engraved sawmill blades I made before putting two and two together and had the idea to turn one into a decorative coffee table.
+I’m not sure how many engraved sawmill blades I made before putting two and two together and realizing I could use heat-colored steel engravings for decorating coffee table tops.

 I often make my heat colored steel engravings in small limited editions.